-As you are receiving this issue of the Angus Beef Bulletin, bull-sale season soon will be upon us in a large portion of the country.
-Breeding decisions you make in the spring of 2001 most likely will produce beef that will be consumed two to three years from now, and those decisions can affect the maternal makeup of your program for many years to come.
+Bull-sale season soon will be upon us in a large portion of the country.
+Breeding decisions you make in the spring of 2003 most likely will produce beef that will be consumed two to three years from now, and those decisions can affect the maternal makeup of your program for many years to come.